Are you looking for some new and creative ways to save money? Are you someone who likes to play games and complete challenges?

 Also, you can invest your spare change using Acorns – Invest Spare Change

-This savings challenge is so fun and unpredictable.
+The weather savings challenge is so fun and unpredictable.
 Every Wednesday is a day to save, and the amount you save depends on the weather!
-So, who cares if the temperature in winter is minus degrees?
-You can save more in the summer.

-Simply check the local weather update on your mobile device or the news and add the exact amount to your savings box.
+Check the local weather update on your mobile device or the news and add the exact amount to your savings account.

-The penny challenge is a fun and easy way to build up extra money, especially when you have no allowance to save.
-Start the first day with a penny and keep adding a penny to your stack each day.
+The penny challenge is a fun and easy way to build up extra money, especially when you have no savings allowance.
+Start the first day with a penny and add one daily.

 After 365 days, you would have saved $667.95!

 When you make any purchase that isn't a round figure online or in-store, round it up and save the extra.
-For example, if you buy a pair of slippers at Walmart worth $9.45, round it up to $10 and save the $0.55 in your shoebox.
-Set a time range and count the change afterward.
+For example, if you buy a pair of slippers at Walmart for $9.45, round it up to $10 and save the $0.55.

 As the name implies, you set aside 1% of your annual salary to save.
-For example, if you earn $60,000 annually, 1% of that will be $600, which means when you divide monthly, it will give you $50 in a month.
+For example, if you earn $60,000 annually, 1% of that will be $600, which means you will save $50 each month.

-Find ways that you can save $50 in a month, and you will have that much saved in a year.
-As usual, you can decide to improvise and make it 10% instead.
-Just determine how much you can spare without overindulging in your wants.
+As usual, you can improvise and make it 10% instead.
+Just determine how much you can save without negatively impacting your budget.

-It can quickly add up to $1,000 in a year, depending on how addicted you are. haha
+Your savings can easily add up to $1,000 yearly, depending on how much you love coffee.

-For the minimalist challenge, get rid of a single item per day that you do not need.
-When you get rid of something, you take your mind off spending.
-You can sell these items on Etsy, eBay, or Craigslist and save the money you earn, or you can donate the items to any of the local charities around you.
+For the minimalist challenge, get rid of a single item you do not need daily.
+You can sell these items on Etsy, eBay, or Craigslist and save the money you earn.

-This savings challenge can be a 52 weeks challenge, a month, or half a year, depending on your savings goals.
+This savings challenge can be 52 weeks, a month, or half a year, depending on your savings goals.

 If you can spare as much as $33.33 daily, try saving it for 30 days.
-Saving $33.33 per day for 30 days will get you $999.90!
-If this is too much for you to put in daily, how about adjusting it to suit your income.
+Keeping $33.33 per day for 30 days will get you $999.90!
+If this is too much for you to put in daily, how about adjusting it to suit your income?

 For example, $33.33 every three days will be $333 monthly.
 If you keep this up for the whole year, you will have $3,996 in 12 months!

-The stackopoly game challenge was created by a military wife who was conscious about budgeting.
-You play a stackopoly game by rolling a dice to determine how much you have to save per week.
-The prices are fair and range between $10 – $30.
-You can get a digital download of the game as a printable or as a PDF.
+The Stackpoly game challenge is from a military wife who was conscious about budgeting.
+You play a Stackpoly game by rolling a die to determine how much you have to save per week.

 How To Be Successful With a Money Savings Challenge